gsobell/deployrable/README.md

 Bash script for deploying dotfiles and selected packages primarily on live enviroments and fresh installs.

 ## Usage
-Run either of the following in the home directory.
+Run the following in the home directory.
 You will be prompted for root if you choose to install PACKLIST.

 ```shell